mariubog/oauth-client-sample/README.md

 # oauth-client-sample
-sample app connecting to REST service secured with Oauth2
+Sample app connecting to REST service secured with Oauth2